Blog

 While we’re on reminders, you can also set multiple reminders and choose an “annoying alert” that you can be sure you won’t miss.
 It’ll also track your location and remind you based on it.
 So you could set it to remind you to pick up lettuce when you’re near a grocery store.

-Tick Tick offers Firefox and Chrome browser extensions to make it easy to add tasks from your browser without having to pull up the page or app.
+Tick Tick offers Firefox and Chrome browser extensions to make it easy to add tasks from your browser without pulling up the page or app.
 Notifications and reminders ensure you never miss a task.
 Offline access means you can add or edit tasks anywhere.
 Tick Tick also supports subtasks.
 It also offers up to 10MB of file storage per attachment.

 In addition to all that basic functionality, you can add tasks by voice.
 You can also set task durations, which Trello can’t do.
 Like Wunderlist, you can tag your to-dos or give your tasks priorities: